DistopicMind/ServerlessImgAutotag/README.md

 # Serverless Image Autotag

-Serverless application using AWS Lambda and Serverless framework.
+Serverless application to get images "autotagged" by AI using AWS Lambda and Serverless framework.

 # Functionality of the application